Gageperrin/it-notes/it-topics/cissp.md

 If the MTD is going to be exceeded, a disaster should be declared and the disaster response team should be activated.

+## 7.12 - Test disaster recovery plans (DRP)

+BCP and DRP can be tested in a variety of ways:
+* Read-through test - Read the test to ensure it follows DRP best practices and is up to date
+* Walkthrough test - Convene stakeholders and run a paper-based or tabletop scenario to test BC/DR processes verbally
+* Simulation test - Like a walkthrough test but a facilitator is added to drive and narrate the scenario
+* Parallel test - A simulation test where personnel are located as they would be in an actual incident, using backup date
+* Full-interruption - Run a full simulation test using production data and systems.
+Very risky.